-- Sales in the United States increased year over year, led by strength in the automotive and consumer industries. - Sales in Canada grew, with growth led by the pulp and paper, consumer, and automotive industries. - EMEA sales increased compared to the prior year, with growth in both emerging and developed countries. - Asia Pacific sales increased year over year, with strong growth across the region, particularly within the semiconductor industry. - Sales growth in Latin America was mixed with growth led by Mexico, partially offset by declines across the rest of the region.
+- Sales in the United States increased year over year, led by strength in the automotive and consumer industries. - Sales in Canada increased year over year, led by the pulp and paper, consumer, and automotive industries. - EMEA sales increased year over year, with growth in both emerging and developed countries. - Asia Pacific sales increased year over year, with strong growth across the region, particularly within the semiconductor industry. - Sales growth in Latin America was mixed with growth led by Mexico, partially offset by declines across the rest of the region.